-About Reine Claude de Bayay Plum
+About Reine Claude de Bavay Plum

-The Reine Claude de Bayay plum was named after the Director of the Vilvoorde Horticultural Station, located near Brussels.
+The Reine Claude de Bavay plum was named after the Director of the Vilvoorde Horticultural Station, located near Brussels.
 It was first cultivated in 1932 and imported to Britain in 1846.
 Today, the gage ‘Reine Claude de Bavay’ is a common greengage variety in France as well.

-Growing Reine Claude de Bayay Gages
+Growing Reine Claude de Bavay Gages

-If you are thinking of growing Reine Claude de Bayay plums, find the sunniest place in the yard to site the trees, both for flavor as well as to increase the size of the crop.
+If you are thinking of growing Reine Claude de Bavay plums, find the sunniest place in the yard to site the trees, both for flavor as well as to increase the size of the crop.

-Reine Claude de Bayay gages will not do well unless they are planted in an area with good drainage.
+Reine Claude de Bavay gages will not do well unless they are planted in an area with good drainage.
 They are termed self-fertile but they can also benefit from another species nearby for pollination.
 One good neighbor would be the plum Rootgrow.